lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Signature Generation Process:

+   1. If |ctx| > 255:
+        return error

-   1. Compute the Message format M' by concatenating the Domain identifier (i.e., the DER encoding of the Composite signature algorithm identifier) with the length of the context, the Context, the HashOID and the Hash of the Message.
+   2. Compute the Message format M' by concatenating the Domain identifier (i.e., the DER encoding of the Composite signature algorithm identifier) with the length of the context, the Context, the HashOID and the Hash of the Message.

          M' :=  Domain || len(ctx) || ctx || HashOID || PH(M)

+   3. Separate the private key into componet keys.
+Note, the exact storage format for composite private keys may be as described in this document, or may be implementation-specific.

+         (sk1, sk2) := Unmarshal(sk)

-   2. Generate the 2 component signatures independently, by calculating the signature over M' according to their algorithm specifications that might involve the use of the hash-n-sign paradigm.
+   4. Generate the 2 component signatures independently, by calculating the signature over M' according to their algorithm specifications that might involve the use of the hash-n-sign paradigm.

          s1 := ML-DSA.Sign( sk1, M', ctx ="" )